tomkob9999/dnf_test_creator/README.md

 - Expressions like IF-ELSE can always be converted to AND and OR as long as the expected action is one.
 - When there are multiple actions for each condition like IF A THEN DO 1 ELSE DO 2, then use IF-ELSE with different condition attached to each IF-ELSE branches.
 The number of test cases grow only linearly by the number of conditions.
 They only add up, but not multiply.
 - For negations, use a separate variable.
 For example, if there is a and !a, then use a and na as if they are different variables, for example.
-- THE TOOL CAN BE USED TO TEST YOUR BOOLEAN EXPRESSIONS, NOT TO MENTION.
+- THE TOOL CAN BE USED TO TEST YOUR BOOLEAN EXPRESSIONS AS WELL, NOT TO MENTION.

 HOW TO RUN: